citrusvanilla/multiplewavetracking_cpp/README.md

     Program speed: 168 frames per second.
     2 wave(s) found.

+<!---

 A log of the tracking routine is written to "wave_log.json" for a frame-by-frame breakdown of the program.

-<!---

 **Visualizing Recognition**

-The Jupyter Notebook file 'surferdetection_predictscene.ipynb' has been provided to help you visualize prediction on unseen scenes.
-This notebook will utilize the surferdetection_predict.py file that makes use of a fully-trained surfer detector model in the surferdetection_restore directory.
-Launch the notebook from the commandline with the following:
+Launch the program from the commandline with the following:

-    ipython notebook surferdetection_predictscene.ipynb
+    c++ surfer...

 And that's it!
 Please contact the author for gaining access to source data, troubleshooting or general comments.